haooxin/Handbooks/proxmox/change_hostname.md

 ## How To:
 ### Solution I:
 To change the hostname of Proxmox you should first turn off all virtual machines or containers on Proxmox.
-Then change the hostname of the /etc /hosts file from “old-hostname.local old-hostname″ to “new-hostname.local new-hostname″ and the /etc/hostname file from “old-hostname″ to “new-hostname″.
+Then change the hostname of the /etc /hosts file from **“old-hostname.local old-hostname″** to **“new-hostname.local new-hostname″** and the **/etc/hostname** file from **“old-hostname″** to **“new-hostname″**.

-You can check how many nodes there are on Proxmox in the /etc/pve/nodes/ folder.
+You can check how many nodes there are on Proxmox in the **/etc/pve/nodes/** folder.

 To check node:
 ```
-# ls /etc/pve/nodes/
+ls /etc/pve/nodes/
 ```
 First backup the data in old-hostname:
 ```